 The decisions about the editorial were sometimes taken when both Mother and Sri Aurobindo were together; but generally it was Sri Aurobindo who made the final judgment.

 After the passing of Sri Aurobindo all editorials were read out to the Mother.

-After a year or so, she expressed her reservations on the political writings, since Sri Aurobindo was not physically present.
-Thus, in February 1952, Mother India became a cultural review; it also changed from a being a fortnightly to a monthly.
+A year or so later, she expressed her reservations on the political writings, since Sri Aurobindo was not physically present.
+Thus, in February 1952, Mother India became a cultural review; it also changed from being a fortnightly to a monthly.

 The Mother could be consulted directly at all times, and she presided most generously over the running of the periodical, giving “Words” or short messages each time, attending to diverse problems of cultural policy and practical management.

 Questioned on the issue of making the journal more ‘popular’, the Mother ruled that wanting to please readers as a means of obtaining a larger circulation was a form of vulgarity: one must write at one’s highest and give the readers what, according to one’s best lights, one believes they should have.
 This did not exclude making the field as wide as possible.
 Mother India need not restrict itself to being philosophical or to dealing with spiritual topics.
 Its appeal could be vast and varied, but there should be consonance, however subtle and implicit, with the great ideal of refining no less than sharpening all of man’s faculties.
 And, of course, topics concerned with the Integral Yoga were to take centre stage.

 The following table contains our subscription plans for both overseas as well as domestic subscribers.
 Please note that electronic payments can only be made by our Indian subscribers.

 |Air Mail||Sea Mail **|